-The community health practitioner can make a valuable contribution to the effectiveness of the rehabilitation team.
+The nurse can make a valuable contribution to the effectiveness of the rehabilitation team.

-- b.
-Through the community health practitioner, supportive relationship with the patient she observe, listens, and evaluates and so may be able to contribute pertinent information about the patient's condition and progress that might not otherwise be available to the team. - c.
-The longer contact that community health practitioner has with be patient often provides the opportunity for her to act as a coordinator in planning the patient's day - thus enabling other team members to schedule their special rehabilitation service more effectively for the welfare of the patient. - d.
-The community health practitioner may be a helper to other team member.
-For example, the physical therapist may enlist the help of the community health practitioner in maintaining correct body alignment and in carrying out some of the frequently repeated exercises to achieve the best therapeutic results.
+- a.
+She may stimulate development of motivation through her attitude of respect for the patient and her confidence in his ability to return to the highest level of independence possible for him. - b.
+Through the nurse's supportive relationship with the patient she observe, listens, and evaluates and so may be able to contribute pertinent information about the patient's condition and progress that might not otherwise be available to the team. - c.
+The longer contact that nurse has with be patient often provides the opportunity for her to act as a coordinator in planning the patient's day thus enabling other team members to schedule their special rehabilitation service more effectively for the welfare of the patient. - d.
+The nurse may be a helper to other team member.
+For example, the physical therapist may enlist the help of the nurse in maintaining correct body alignment and in carrying out some of the frequently repeated exercises to achieve the best therapeutic results.

-3.6 Psychosocial aspects of rehabilitation
+3.5 Psychosocial aspects of rehabilitation

-- a Motivation of the patient is one of the most different problems the community health practitioner will have to solve.
+- A. Motivation of the patient is one of the most different problems the nurse will have to solve.
 The patient often stresses the abilities that he had lost rather than those which remain.
 In some instances, a disability means that the patient will have to recognize his entire life, whereas in others he may be able to return to his former routine, with some modifications.
 To be motivated, the patient must have hope.
-This hope must be of the realistic type, nei their the patient nor his family should set unrealistic goals.
-The patient should be encouraged to engage in some creative thinking of his own. - b.
-Unless the present abilities of the patient are stressed, he may develop a feeling of inferiority.
+This hope must be of the realistic type, neither the patient nor his family should set unrealistic goals.
+The patient should be encouraged to engage in some creative thinking of his own. - B. Unless the present abilities of the patient are stressed, he may develop a feeling of inferiority.
 His psychologic changes may be greater than the physical changes.
-The community health practitioner can help him gain faith in himself by encouraging him to do whatever he can. - c.
-Both the community health practitioner and family need to understand the emotional aspect of the patient's condition.
+The nurse can help him gain faith in himself by encouraging him to do whatever he can. - C. Both the nurse and family need to understand the emotional aspect of the patient's condition.
 Fear itself is a large factor.
 The patient often has fears of not being accepted by his family, his friends, or society and also has fears concerning his new limitations and of the future in general.
 A patient who is worried and afraid may express his feelings in a multitude of ways.
 However, he may not be able to express these feelings as fears or anxiety.
 If they are not expressed as fear and worry they may appear as irritability frustration, hostility, depression, embarrassment or shame.